Table of Contents

 - We push back the newly opened read segment

-with it index range starting after the end of the previous write segment.
-Thissegment
+segmentwith it index range starting after the end of the previous write segment.
+Thissegmentis assigned towrite_segment

 - We close the